The Diagnostic and Statistical Manual of Mental Disorders

 To make a suggestion about DSM, please click here.

-For information about the development and status of the fifth edition of Diagnostic and Statistical Manual of Mental Disorders, please visit the DSM-5 Web site by clicking below.
-The DSM-5 Web site contains a detailed summary of the events and individuals involved in the revision process, as well as all currently proposed draft diagnostic criteria and changes.
-DSM-5 is scheduled for release at the 2013 APA Annual Meeting (May 18-22) in San Francisco, California.
+For information about the development and status of the Fifth Edition of Diagnostic and Statistical Manual of Mental Disorders, please visit the DSM-5 Web site by clicking below.
+The DSM-5 Web site contains a detailed summary of the events and individuals involved in the revision process, as well as updates and corrections (e.g., changes in coding) to the published manual.

 Please click here to learn more about DSM-5.